Before we answer one of the most commonly searched questions on Google – “What is an NLP expert?” – we ought to understand what NLP is.

 When leveraged successfully in the hands of an NLP expert, there are many ways NLP can make a positive impact in multiple areas of business, such as process accuracy, speed to market and employee capacity.
 Here are multiple use cases of NLP automating document processing:

-Clinical documentation – NLP can potentially enhance patient quality care through the clinical documentation automation of EHR and EMR systems.
+Clinical documentation – NLP can potentially enhance patient quality care through the clinical documentation automation of EHR and EMR systems, or clinical trial protocols or KOL insights.
 With NLP at the heart, clinicians can use voice recognition software to record notes as well as use digital assistants to streamline the digital data being fed into EMR systems – thus, making it easy to retrieve that data at the point of care for clinical decision-making purposes.

 This will certainly help clinicians spend less time going through clinical documentation and more quality time on actually engaging with patients.